aspose-page/Aspose.Page-Reference-Tutorials/content/english/java/postscript-shapes/_index.md

 Rectangles are fundamental shapes that contribute to the visual appeal of your documents.
 Aspose.Page for Java empowers you to add vibrant rectangles effortlessly.
 Here's a step-by-step guide:

 #### Integrate Aspose.Page for Java:
 Similar to the ellipse tutorial, ensure Aspose.Page is integrated into your Java project.
-If not, refer to the [official documentation](https://reference.aspose.com/page/java/) for a quick setup.
+If not, refer to the [documentation](https://reference.aspose.com/page/java/) for a quick setup.

 #### Access PostScript API:
 Utilize the PostScript API provided by Aspose.Page to manipulate shapes.
 This API serves as your toolkit for interacting with rectangles and other elements.